Orange Harvest

 The external antenna for Orange Harvest was the distinctive white dielectric 'spark plug' carried on the upper surface of the Shackleton.
 This 'spark plug' has often been mis-identified as an insulator for a HF long-wire antenna running to the aircraft's tail.
 It is actually self-contained, and at a wavelength far shorter than would use long wires.
 The Shackleton did carry HF antennae, but these were supported by two small metal masts, just ahead of Orange Harvest.
 The structural fitment for Orange Harvest was a metal plinth built into the fuselage, at approximately the previous dorsal turret position.
 The large antenna was fastened to this.
-There were two different antenna, one for each band, the smaller unit was for "X band" fit, a change from one band to another meant an aerial change as well as some components of the narrow band LRU's.
+There were two different antennae, one for each band, the smaller unit was for "X band" fit, a change from one band to another meant an aerial change as well as some components of the narrow band LRU's.
 As the antenna causes significant drag, it was sometimes removed and only the plinth was evident.
 This was more common in the 1960s ASW era, rather than the later AEW period.

-The interior display for Orange Harvest was a 3" cathode ray tube, in front of the C operator.
+The interior display for Orange Harvest was a 3" cathode ray tube, in front of the C operator, and potentially distracting to them.

 Orange Harvest was introduced with the Shackleton MR.3 Phase II in 1961.
 After the replacement of Shackleton with Nimrod MR.1 in the ASW role, Orange Harvest continued with the Shackleton AEW.2 aircraft of 8 Squadron RAF from 1972 to 1991.

+The Orange Harvest antenna of AEW.2 WR965 Dylan forms part of the memorial cairn to the 1990 crash on the Isle of Harris.